EdoardoCoding1/EdoardoCoding1/README.md

 <img src="https://komarev.com/ghpvc/?username=EdoardoCoding1&label=VISITOR COUNT = &style=flat&color=orange">

 I am Edoardo, a student from H-Farm and I want to explore WebApp Development, Game Programming & Machine Learning.
 I am using github to post my projects, make new friends and learn more about programming.
-<br>I mostly enjoy working with python as it's syntax is built very effeciently, letting me be more productive on projects I like.
+<br>I mostly enjoy working with python as its syntax is easy and intuitive, which leads me into being more productive on projects and coding problems.
 <br>I also liked to work with C languages to build games and database configuration models.
 <br><br>